EdgeApp/edge-docs/source/index.html.md

 })
 ```

-Create an overlay popup where a user can login to a previously created account via password or PIN.
+Create an overlay popup where a user can register a new account or login to a previously created account via password or PIN.

 | Param | Type | Description |
 | --- | --- | --- |